 Display: 14 digits, amber gas discharge and printer.

-Large Scale Integration (LSI) ICs, here date coded to early 1975, comprising:
+The Large Scale Integration (LSI) ICs are here date coded from 1974 to mid 1975, and comprise:

 Rockwell A0577PA, A0578PB, A0579PB, A0580PB, A0581PA, 10696PA, 4x 10432PD, 3x 10432PC, 10660PD, Motorola MC14515CP.